 In its first five years, IFFEd aims to unlock an additional $8 billion, creating $10 billion in new education financing.
 This new funding source could help up to 700 million children in around 50 LMICs improve their skills and learning and prepare them for the demands of a changing world.

 IFFEd will be accessible to lower-middle-income countries (LMICs) that have access to the non-concessional financing windows of the active partner MDBs.
-IFFEd is expected to launch with 1-2 partner MDBs in late 2023/early 2024, and will fund its first projects in 2024.
+IFFEd is expected to become effective with 1-2 partner MDBs in late 2023/early 2024, and will fund its first projects in 2024.
 Additional MDBs will be able to join in subsequent years.